pyr0ball/pyr0piezo/docs/tutorials/config/pyr0piezo-parameters/pyr0piezo-parameters.md

 chip is slightly different, so it won't be completely accurate without tuning.
 Most of the time this won't be necessary, so don't mess with this if you don't know what you're doing!
-The reading can be fine-tuned by using a multimeter.
-Simply take a voltage readig at the Anode of D1 and input it's value in millivolts afte rthe `CONST` command
+The reading can be fine-tuned manually by using a multimeter, and this equation:

+`scale_constant = internal1.1Ref * 1023 * 1000`

+where

+`internal1.1Ref = 1.1 * Vcc1 (per voltmeter) / Vcc2 (per readVcc() function)`

+If the scale_constant calculated is different from the default 1125300, update the voltMeterConstant variable in pP_config.h with the correct value or send a new value with `CONST`

+Alternatively, you can input a direct reading from a multimeter, in millivolts, and have the sensor calculate the constant value automatically by using `VCCADJUST`

 ## Sensitivity Tuning Workflow